-When you apply for a mortgage as co-borrowers lenders usually use the lower score between the two borrowers to determine your ability to qualify for the loan.
+When two people apply for a mortgage as co-borrowers lenders average their middle credit scores -- assuming they have three scores -- to determine their ability to qualify for the loan.
 If an applicant only has scores from two credit bureaus, the lower score is used to calculate the average score used in their application.
 Your credit score impacts your mortgage rate and what size mortgage you qualify for.
 Our two person mortgage qualification calculator enables you to understand how your interest rate affects what size mortgage you qualify for.
 The lower your credit score, the higher your interest rate.
 Borrowers should check their credit score six-to-twelve months before applying for a mortgage to identify and correct any issues.
 Joint applicants should also be sure to understand their co-borrower's credit score as you cannot rely solely on your own score no matter how high it is or how strong you are as a mortgage applicant.

 Lenders consider monthly debt payments for both applicants to determine what size mortgage you can afford.
 In some cases borrowers may have debt payments, such as for a credit card account, that their co-borrower is unaware of.
 A higher than expected monthly debt payment figure reduces the mortgage amount you qualify for.
 It is in co-borrowers' best interest to disclose all of their debts to each other as this information is revealed when the lender pulls credit reports for both applicants.
 Additionally, sharing this information early in the process provides the opportunity for borrowers to pay down their monthly debt which improves your ability to qualify for a mortgage.
 Use our two person mortgage qualification calculator to determine how your combined monthly debt expenses impact the mortgage you can afford.